-Recommendation 14: Approval of secondary legislation related to the implementation of the recent Law No. 55/2020 date 30.04.2020 "On Payment Services" that enables a larger pool of licenced institutions/agents for initiation of electronic payments; It shall increase competition and shall make the market more agile by facilitating commercial cooperation among banks and e-commerce operators in establishing user-friendly and trusty platforms of e-commerce.
+Approval of secondary legislation related to the implementation of the recent Law No. 55/2020 date 30.04.2020 "On Payment Services" that enables a larger pool of licenced institutions/agents for initiation of electronic payments; It shall increase competition and shall make the market more agile by facilitating commercial cooperation among banks and e-commerce operators in establishing user-friendly and trusty platforms of e-commerce.

-Recommendation 15: In support of e-commerce trading, the Bank of Albania and commercial banks should consider alternative clearing forms for local EUR transfers, in order to reduce the high costs charged by correspondent banking network, for example, Clearing or Instant Payment System in Euro.
+In support of e-commerce trading, the Bank of Albania and commercial banks should consider alternative clearing forms for local EUR transfers to reduce the high costs charged by correspondent banking networks, such as Clearing or Instant Payment System in Euro.
 A feasibility study regarding the volume of local euro transactions between customers in Albania could be helpful to understand better the market needs regarding transaction costs.

-Recommendation 16: Further Increase the Fight Against Informality by Limiting and Discouraging Cash Payments.
+Further Increase the Fight Against Informality by Limiting and Discouraging Cash Payments.
 The initiative must include 2 separate provisions: a) a higher limitation on cash transactions, encouraging businesses and citizens to use the formal banking system or alternative electronic payment, and b) development of legislation to ease and widen electronic payment systems at a much larger scale than now exists.
 The preparation of an action plan on improving financial inclusion and on how to reduce costs on access to banking, to increase the use of credit/debit cards and enlarging penetration of POS, for example, setting up a card processing and cleaning system within the country in collaboration with the Card companies (Visa/Master) can be adopted to reduce the costs and improve the usage of electronic payments means.
-More information on this topic is provided in the IC Recommendation 9 of the IC Meeting XIV- Informality in Tourism.
+The IC Recommendation 9 of the IC Meeting XIV- Informality in Tourism provides more information on this topic.